VORANIGO is taken orally at the same time each day with or without food at home, at work, or wherever is best for your patients1

 Additional blood counts, including liver laboratory tests, and dose modifications may be recommended for increases in ALT, AST, and total bilirubin based on severity1

-Recommended dose modifications and management for adverse reactions1
+Recommended dose modifications and management for ARs1

 Hepatotoxicity (Elevation of ALT or AST)